 (See What is a Stemcell? for an introduction to stemcells.)

-To build a stemcell tarball for a supported IaaS-OS combination follow instructions in the bosh-stemcell’s README.
+To build a stemcell tarball for a supported IaaS-OS combination follow instructions in the bosh-linux-stemcell-builder’s README.

 Stemcell tarballs are currently specific to an IaaS-OS/CPI because they may: